 - Pour egg mixture evenly in each muffin tin.

-- Sprinkle a little dried Parsley on the top of each one.
+- Sprinkle a little dried parsley on the top of each one to add a pop of color.

 - Bake for 15-18 minutes or until golden brown on top and cooked through the middle.

-To Freeze: Bake according to instructions and fully cool.
-Place in a single layer in a freezer container or bag.
+Freeze For Later: Bake according to instructions and let fully cool.
+Place muffins in a single layer in a gallon-sized freezer container or bag.
 Seal well, squeezing out excess air, and freeze.

-To Prepare: Wrap a muffin in a moist paper towel and microwave in 30 seconds increments until heated through.
+Prepare From Frozen: Wrap a muffin in a moist paper towel and microwave in 30 seconds increments until heated through (about 1-2 minutes).
 Or thaw in the refrigerator and warm in the microwave.